 Early Notables of the Knotts family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Knotts Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Knotts family moved to Ireland, but this topic is not covered in this excerpt.
-Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Knotts surname or a spelling variation of the name include:

 Knotts Settlers in United States in the 17th Century

 - William Knotts, who arrived in Virginia in 1642

 Knotts Settlers in United States in the 19th Century